dotninth/xenogit/README.md

 ## API Key
 Xenogit needs an [API key from OpenAI](https://platform.openai.com/account/api-keys) to work properly.
 There are two options to provide the API key:

+1. Use the command `xenogit config:api-key <your-api-key>`.

-1. Using environment variable: Create an environment variable called `API_KEY` that contains your [OpenAI API key](https://platform.openai.com/account/api-keys).
+2. Using environment variable: Create an environment variable called `API_KEY` that contains your [OpenAI API key](https://platform.openai.com/account/api-keys).

-2. Create a file named `.env` in the directory where the Xenogit binary is located.
+3. Create a file named `.env` in the directory where the Xenogit binary is located.
 This file will be used to store your environment variables.
 To the `.env` file, add the following line, replacing `<YOUR_API_KEY>` with your actual [OpenAI API key](https://platform.openai.com/account/api-keys):

 ```shell
 API_KEY=<YOUR_API_KEY>